yangyongkang2000/SEvoBench/doc/User_Guide.md

 Now, let me explain the function arguments:

-+ *F function*: For the function argument *F*, it should have the following characteristics:
++ *F&& function*: For the function argument *F*, it should have the following characteristics:
 ```C++
 auto result = function(x);
 ```